 Our Trust Agreement is the key governance document for the Fund and sets out the roles and responsibilities of the Trustees.
-The Trust was last amended in June 2018; the most notable change was establishing the ability for the Fund to operate with a reduced number of Trustees.
+The Trust was last amended in June 2018.

-The Board elects its own Co-Chairmen each year and all decisions made by the Board require a majority vote of the Trustees.
+The Board elects its own Co-Chairmen each year and all decisions made by the board require a majority vote of the Trustees.

-The Board of Trustees met 5 times in 2022.
+The Board of Trustees met 5 times in 2024.